 For young people who lack extensive financial histories, this can really help them receive an unsecured personal loan.
 In addition, these people can benefit from SoFi networking and career advice, as well as the unemployment “insurance” from SoFi, which can freeze your repayment schedule if you lose your job.

-If you do have a good credit rating, SoFi can facilitate some of the best terms in the industry.
-SoFi can also provide lenders with networking and career advice, which can really help out a young borrower straight out of college who is looking to refinance student loans.
+If you do have a good credit rating, SoFi can facilitate better terms.
+SoFi can also provide lenders with networking and career advice, which can help out a young borrower straight out of college who is looking to refinance student loans.

 Minimum 680 credit score, proof of income required